-Final Comprehensive Examination

-This is the examination that M.A. students take at the end of their coursework.
+MA students must pass a written and/or oral Final Comprehensive Examination or thesis defense at the end of their program.
 The exam takes two different forms, depending on whether or not the student writes a thesis or a non-thesis paper.
 Non-thesis students take a two-hour written exam followed by an oral examination based on their written examination, their coursework, and their non-thesis paper.
 Thesis students take no written exam but have an oral defense of their thesis.